keithalewis/winsock/README.md

 s.send(msg);
 s.recv(msg);
 ```
-The string buffer now contains the response from the server to the message.
+The string buffer now contains the response from the server to the message
+unless something went haywire.
+It is possible the server was not
+listening for messages or it recieved the message and did not send a response.

 A server program to echo messages back to the client looks like this:
 ```